jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 their vendors and suppliers, and the same percentage of respondents uses SBOMs as part of their vulnerability management efforts.

-Figure 4\.Strongly
-agree
-Somewhat
-agree
-Neither
-agree nor
-disagree
-Somewhat
-disagree
-Strongly
-disagree
-My organization has clear processes for how to handle a supply chain incident
-28%
-39%
-24%
- 7%
- 2%
-We have designated staff to respond to supply chain issues, or we know whom to call in case of a supply chain attack
-31%
-39%
-20%
- 8%
-2%
-My organization will need to hire an outside team or consultant to deal with a supply chain incident
-16%
-27%
-31%
-16%
-10%
-My organization will need to shut down operations business processes to deal with an attack
-10%
-20%
-32%
-24%
-14%
-Data: Dark Reading survey of 242 cybersecurity and IT professionals, June 2023 Response to a Supply Chain Attack
-Please tell us how much you agree or disagree as to how your organization would respond to a supply chain attack.
+Dark Reading Reports

-August 2023 13
+August 2023 12

 Table of Contents

 The State of Supply Chain Threats
-Dark Reading Reports

 Just a third (33%) have deployed automated tools to minimize human input and reduce the attack surface, and another third (32%) accept only signed components and verify signatures before deployment.
 Other processes for managing the software supply chain include verifying the changelog and commit history for a particular code component or software project